 Hi!
 I’m Nae.
 I like to make things.
 All sorts of things.
 Whether that means sitting down at a computer, leaning over a workbench, or heading outside, I just deeply enjoy the process of making.
 I’ve been making things since I was a kid, when my favorite pastimes were crafting origami and sewing my own stuffed animals.
-As soon as I was introduced to a computer, I taught myself HTML and made my first websites when I was nine years old.
+As soon as I was introduced to a computer, I taught myself HTML and made my first websites when I was barely nine years old.
 I didn’t have any kind of grasp on color theory or the principles of design at the time (what’s up, black starry .gif backgrounds?), but I dove in head-first and have enjoyed every second of the adventure I set off on.

 As I went through grade school, I leaned heavily towards photography and digital design.
 After exhausting my high school’s art courses, I was allowed to dual enroll in Lansing Community College to further explore my interest in design.
 I believe that studying typography at LCC with a set of French curves, straight edges, and micron pens gave me confidence to pursue design at the collegiate level.
 I was accepted into the University of Michigan’s School of Art and Design where I explored a wide variety of art forms and design concepts, techniques, and methodologies.

-At U of M, I focused heavily on metalsmithing and digital design while dedicating a lot of my time to photography and woodworking and even dabbling in game design and sculpture.
+At U of M, I focused heavily on metalsmithing and digital design while dedicating much of my spare time to photography and woodworking and even dabbling in game design and sculpture.
 For my thesis I created a series of jewelry pieces focusing on space and the concept of being whole.
-I crafted beautiful slabs of mokume-gane for this project which has since become my favorite type of material to work with.
+I crafted beautiful slabs of mokume-gane for this project which became my favorite type of material to work with.